grapp-dev/stacks/docs/docs/box.md

 ---

 - `Box` is the most low-level layout component provided by `Stacks`
-- `Box` provides a set of `padding` and `margins` options which can be used to create container elements with spacing multiplied by a default value passed to the provider
+- `Box` provides a set of `padding` and `margins` options which can be used to create container elements with spacing multiplied by a value passed to the provider

 [[ snack id="stacks-box" name="Box" ]]